 To prepare for a smooth and efficient transfer of a home, start by thinking about your goals and your financial situation.
 First ask: What would you like to see happen with the house?
 After understanding your goals, be sure to discuss your wishes with your family.

 Your children may have different ideas about whether they would want to live in, sell, or keep the property for investment purposes.
-It can be difficult to have these conversations, and you may want to have someone neutral help facilitate the conversation, but it is very important.
+Although these conversations can be difficult, it is very important to have them, so you may want to have someone neutral help to facilitate the discussion.

 For example, consider a couple who was planning to leave a vacation home to their 2 children equally so that the children could continue the long tradition of family vacations.
 However, one child lived far away and already owned a vacation home in that area.
 Leaving the home equally would have created issues regarding maintenance cost, property taxes, and upkeep.
 If the siblings decided not to share the house and executed a transfer of ownership, it might have increased taxes and created transaction costs.
 Disagreement on whether to continue shared ownership could also have caused hurt feelings and disrupted what was otherwise a good relationship.
 A family conversation helped them realize that a shared inheritance didn't make sense.

 If the person who inherits the home doesn't want to keep ownership of it, they may incur legal fees, taxes, and other transaction costs.
 In addition, several states have estate tax exemption limits far below the federal level.
-If the value of the home exceeds that limit and there aren't other assets from the estate available to pay the taxes, the heir may face a state estate tax bill and may have insufficient funds to pay it.
+If the value of the home exceeds that limit, and there aren't other assets from the estate available to pay the taxes, the heir may have insufficient funds to pay the state estate tax bill.
 That could force a sale of the home or force the heir to seek financing options to pay the bill.
-If they do sell the house, it will be taxed based on the value at the time of the original owner's death.
+If they sold the house, it would be taxed based on its value at the time of the previous owner's death.

 Most mortgages have a "due on sale" clause that may be triggered at death.
 If so, other liquid assets in the estate would need to be used to pay off the debt, the inheritor would need to qualify for a mortgage on their own, or the home would need to be sold.